 The metaphor comparing a woman’s body (or as should be included, a man’s) to occupied land continues on.
 Roberts’ speaker acknowledges the fact that she is called “your America” by the unknown listener.
 This is “too right,” he states.
 She is very similar to the “wilderness” and “prairies” of the United States and how their once wild foundations have been “carved up into real estate.”

-There is barbed wire, dogs and other defences around these plots of land.
-This represents the jealous and money hungry way that corporations defend their knowledge of the human genome.
+There is barbed wire, dogs, and other defenses around these plots of land.
+This represents the jealous and money-hungry way that corporations defend their knowledge of the human genome.

 The speaker addresses the unknown listener in line twenty-seven, asking him if he cares about this development, or if the woman he has been discussing does.
 Roberts’ speaker is not sure if anyone cares that their bodies are not their own when they “seek each other out.”
 Her body has a “secret name” that is “like yours,” he tells the listener.

 He continues on to state that their names resemble one another’s but also the “crab apple and silver birch.”
 These plants are filled with other life as well, like the “collar doves” and “green finches” which are “akin to grass.”
 All these forms of life live and die together.
 Perhaps this fact, something which corporations cannot buy and sell, is enough.

 ‘To John Donne’ ends on a more optimistic note with the speaker continuing his straight forward address to the listener.
 He tells this person to allow their “hands, and hers” to claim back their bodies.
 They should rediscover all the “co-ordinates of bodies.”
 The poem ends with what the speaker tries to confirm is a “litany” or tedious list of items.
 These items are groups of letters, such as “TTA” and “GAG.”
 They are the letters used to represent the nucleotide bases of a DNA strand.